Velocity-Explorations/twirpy/README.md

 Twirpy generates the code based on the protocol v7.
 This is a breaking change from the previous v5 and you can see the changes [here](https://twitchtv.github.io/twirp/docs/spec_v7.html#differences-with-v5).

 This new version comes with flexibility to use any prefix for the server URLs and defaults to `/twirp`.
 To use an empty prefix or any custom prefix like `/my/custom/prefix`, pass it as a `server_path_prefix` param to server and clients.
 Check the example directory, which uses `/twirpy` as a custom prefix.

-If you want to use the server and clients of v5, then use the [0.0.1](https://github.com/verloop/twirpy/releases/tag/0.0.1) release.

 ### Message Body Length